ebinm/SAPLab/test-data-generator/README.md

 - Run `cds watch` in the project's root to start a local CAP server and utilize the in-memory SQlite database
 - Navigate to the file `test/testdata-service.http` and start generating fake test data for InValNoS!

-## TODOs

-- See `TODO` comments in the code
-  - Fake mails
-  - Realistic distribution of status, provisional/final values etc.
-- Connect the server to the HANA database

 ## Learn More

 Learn more at these links: